csci110/csci110.github.io/5_PuzzlePrincess.md

 ## Updating the board array

 We need to update the board array whenever a marker is placed on the board.
 A good place to do this is in the  `playInSquare` method that places a marker on the board in the `Marker` class definition.

+- [ ] First, add an assignment statement that stores `this.squareSymbol` in the array cell that corresponds to the board row and column.
+Remember how to access the `dataModel` array, which is a property of whichever `TicTacToe` instance gets passed to the `Marker` 's constructor.
+HINT: `this.dataModel[row][col]` won't work here because `dataModel` is not (directly) a property of `Marker` class instances.

 - [ ] In the   `playInSquare` method of the `Marker` class definition, add a call to `TicTacToe`'s  `debugBoard()` method so that you can check the array contents.  *HINT: use a property of a property to access this method from within a different class.*